rundeck/docs/docs/learning/howto/install-centos.md

 If you planning to install CentOS 7 on a physical server consider the minimum requirements [defined here](https://docs.centos.org/en-US/centos/install-guide/Steps-x86/#sect-installation-planning-system-specifications-x86).
 Considering the [minimum Rundeck requirements](https://docs.rundeck.com/docs/administration/install/system-requirements.html#system-requirements), these specs should be up to at least 4GB of RAM, 2 cores per instance, and 20 GB of hard disk space.
 You can see all of the available mirrors to [download the Centos 7 ISO install image here](http://isoredirect.centos.org/centos/7/isos/x86_64/).

-To install CentOS 7 on a cloud instance (with any provider like Amazon Web Services or Microsoft Azure), make sure to cover the Rundeck [minimal requirements defined here](https://docs.rundeck.com/docs/administration/install/system-requirements.html#system-requirements).
+To install CentOS 7 on a cloud instance (with any provider like Amazon Web Services or Microsoft&reg; Azure), make sure to cover the Rundeck [minimal requirements defined here](https://docs.rundeck.com/docs/administration/install/system-requirements.html#system-requirements).
 In the case of Amazon Web Services, make sure to use an instance size of _m4.large or larger_.

 [You can find the full guide to install Centos 7 here](https://docs.centos.org/en-US/centos/install-guide/).